top of page

 outlook.
 About a month after his passing, Iva experienced a powerful moment

-that further strengthened her sense of spiritual connection: while resting in the
+that further strengthened her sense of spiritual connection.

 After Berlin, Iva moved to Manchester, where she spent time recording music and immersing herself in the city’s cultural scene, exploring one of the UK’s historic musical landscapes.
 Her journey eventually led her to London.

-She is now based in a creative district in North London.
-There, she collaborates with theatre actors, dancers, and visual artists, expanding her performances beyond the boundaries of traditional music shows.
+She is now based in a creative district in North London and sometimes collaborates with theatre actors, dancers, and visual artists, to expanding her performances beyond the boundaries of traditional music shows.

 Within this vision, every performance, artwork, and interaction becomes part of a larger ceremony.
 As she sees it, life itself is a ritual—one that can be approached consciously, creatively, and with deep reverence for the transformative power of art.